ChartBoost/chartboost-mediation-android-adapter-reference/README.md

     > This operation may time out as deemed necessary by the Chartboost Mediation SDK.

     ```kotlin
-    /**
-     * Override this method to make an ad request to the partner SDK for the given ad format.
-     *
-     * @param context The current Context.
-     * @param request The relevant data associated with the current ad load call.
-     * @param partnerAdListener The listener to notify the Chartboost Mediation SDK of the partner ad events.
-     *
-     * @return Result.success(PartnerAd) if the request was successful, Result.failure(Exception) otherwise.
-     */
     override suspend fun load(
         context: Context,
         request: PartnerAdLoadRequest,